 Another option is to use a WordPress-hosted Content Relationship Manager (CRM).
 You host the working part of your interface inside of your WordPress site, but you connect the email service provider with another business, like Amazon Web Services Simple Email Service, to actually send the emails.

 The good news is this can be much less expensive as your list grows.
 After paying for my CRM software, my monthly bill to send a couple of thousand emails per week was under $1 last month (on a different site).

 There are other services that are less complicated to set up, and they charge $10-$15 to send email.

 The downside to a self-hosted CRM is that it only works while your WordPress site works.
 That should be pretty reliable unless your password is weak and some hacker gets inside your system and locks you out.

-The initial setup of a self-hosted CRM, like FluentCRM, is a bit more complicated than using a SaaS service like ConvertKit, but you can grow without spend a large sum of money with the cartel every month.
+The initial setup of a self-hosted CRM, like FluentCRM, is a bit more complicated than using a SaaS service like ConvertKit, but you can grow without spending a large sum of money with the cartel every month.
 You pay only for what you use.

 3. Determine the target audience

 Know who you serve and what they want from you.
 You're narrowing the field a bit for a specific objective in your target audience.

 For each list, keep the audience and topics related.
-It’s OK to have more than one offering for more than one interest, as long as it’s on a related topic.
+It’s OK to have more than one offer for more than one interest, as long as it’s on a related topic.

 Here are some examples of related topics.